dasmedium/dasmedium.github.io/source/projects/index.md

 - Solidity Smart Contracts

 Tetoka aims to bridge the gap between cryptographic payment networks and incentivised learning.
 This application is not yet a payment network or crypto investment platform.

+***
+# Demos and Coding Challenge POC's
+The following are repositories of demos from coding challenges or courses either for proof of concept implementation or to test the implementation of a given library or tech stack.

 # Simple NodeJs Task List Application